rotundasoftware/cartero/README.md

 First, install Cartero via npm:

 ```
-npm install cartero
+npm install grunt-cartero
 ```

 Now configure the Cartero Grunt Task in your applcation's gruntfile.
 (If you haven't used Grunt before, check out the [Getting Started](http://gruntjs.com/getting-started) guide.)
-Here is the minimal gruntfile configuration that is required to run the Cartero Grunt Task:
+Here is the minimal configuration that is required to run the Cartero Grunt Task (all options shown are required):

 ```
 // example gruntfile